Advertiser Disclosure

 If you were recently denied for the Chase Sapphire Preferred card, or think you would be denied if you applied, then your main priority should be to improve your credit score.

-You’ve Opted Out of Marketing Offers
+You’ve Said No to Marketing Offers

 Final Thoughts